featurist/coypu/README.md

 * A headless browser
 * An acceptance testing framework

-It is targetted at people doing browser automation in .Net with Selenium WebDriver (or other drivers) to help make your tests readable, robust and fast to write.
+It is targeted at people doing browser automation in .Net with Selenium WebDriver (or other drivers) to help make your tests readable, robust and fast to write.

 ## Using Coypu